-To achieve this, DCS Spatial Services has developed and implemented several innovative, highly automated tools and workflows to prepare, process and ingest existing and new GNSS baseline data, AUSPOS datasets and street-corner traversing data.
-Over several years, efforts have been undertaken to source, harvest, clean and utilise legacy geodetic measurements (Haasdyk and Watson, 2013), build state-of-the-art GNSS CORS network infrastructure (CORSnet-NSW), observe new high-quality GNSS measurements to connect the existing survey network to CORS (Gowans and Grinter, 2013), and systematically rationalise, maintain, upgrade and collect AUSPOS datasets at key sites across the NSW survey control network, including trigonometrical (trig) stations and Australian Height Datum (AHD) spirit-levelled marks (Gowans et al., 2015; Janssen and McElroy, 2021).
+DCS Spatial Services has developed and implemented several innovative, highly automated tools and workflows to prepare, process and ingest existing and new GNSS baseline data, AUSPOS datasets and street-corner traversing data.
+Over several years, efforts have been undertaken to source, harvest, clean and utilise legacy geodetic measurements, build state-of-the-art GNSS CORS network infrastructure (CORSnet-NSW), observe new high-quality GNSS measurements to connect the existing survey network to CORS, and systematically rationalise, maintain, upgrade and collect AUSPOS datasets at key sites across the NSW survey control network, including trigonometrical (trig) stations and Australian Height Datum (AHD) spirit-levelled marks.

 Key components of these datum modernisation efforts have been the preservation and upgrade of survey infrastructure, including physical maintenance of permanent survey marks, and the update of metadata such as survey mark information in SCIMS and survey mark photographs.
-This will allow future users to achieve DCS Spatial Services' vision of a PU of 20 mm in the horizontal and 50 mm in the vertical (ellipsoidal height) component anywhere in the state and to easily apply transformation tools to move between current, future and various historical datums and local working surfaces.
+This will allow future users to achieve DCS Spatial Services' vision of a PU of 20 mm in the horizontal and 50 mm in the vertical (ellipsoidal height) component anywhere in NSW and to easily apply transformation tools to move between current, future and various historical datums and local working surfaces.

-It is worth noting that a single, statewide levelling adjustment for NSW is currently also being generated, based on data-mining existing levelling files in the DCS Spatial Services archive and the recently digitised historical levelling data that was used to define the AHD across the state.
+It is worth noting that a single, state-wide levelling adjustment for NSW is currently also being generated, based on data-mining existing levelling files in the DCS Spatial Services archive and the recently digitised historical levelling data that was used to define the AHD across the state.
 Presently, the NSW levelling adjustment comprises about 132,000 measurements and 98,000 stations.

 While still underway, the enormity of this task and its benefits to the profession should not be underestimated.
-Victoria has already completed a state-wide levelling adjustment, and other Australian jurisdictions are now also starting similar projects.
+Victoria has already completed a state-wide levelling adjustment, and other jurisdictions are now also starting similar projects.